mskcc/cwl-commandlinetools/gatk_collect_insert_size_metrics_4.1.3.0/README.md

                         automatic truncation of Histogram tail.
 Also, when calculating mean and standard deviation, only bins <= Histogram_WIDTH will be included.
 Default value: null.
-  --min_histogram_width MIN_HISTOGRAM_WIDTH
-                        Minimum width of histogram plots.
-In the case when the histogram would otherwise betruncated to a shorter range of sizes, the MIN_HISTOGRAM_WIDTH will enforce a minimum range.
-Default value: null.
   --minimum_pct MINIMUM_PCT
                         When generating the Histogram, discard any data categories (out of FR, TANDEM, RF) that have fewer